Royals Youth Hockey Clinics - January Update

 - Royals Youth Hockey Clinics - January Update

+- Fawcett, Zmolek Score in Royals' Series Finale Loss to Steelheads, 5-2

-- Preview: Royals Suit up for Friday Night Face-off with Steelheads in Idaho
+- Royals Strive to Reel in Series Sweep over Steelheads in Idaho

-- Ouellet, Thurston Net First Pro Goals in Royals Steamroll Over Steelheads, 7-3
+- Gahagen Saves 40, Mongo Nets Game Winner in Royals' Win Over Steelheads, 2-1